yota9/game-and-watch-retro-go-sd/README.md

     - [LICENSE](#license)

 ## Sd card support
 This repository contains early PoC code and PCB flex cable design to support SD card on the console.
 Only NES and GB games were currently tested!
 The single flash chip support is not broken too!
 PCB files and images could be found at [pcb directory](https://github.com/yota9/game-and-watch-retro-go-sd/tree/main/pcb).
+Also PSRAM chip support is added.

 ![zelda_sd_v1](https://github.com/yota9/game-and-watch-retro-go-sd/blob/main/pcb/zelda_sdv1.jpg)